We use cookies to remember preferences and (with your permission) to measure performance. Learn more in our Privacy Policy.

 Everything you need to know about this tool and how to get the most out of it.

 The CSS Gradient Generator creates beautiful linear and radial CSS gradients with multiple customizable color stops, eliminating the need to manually write complex gradient syntax.
+Use it as a linear gradient generator CSS tool, CSS gradient background generator, or Tailwind gradient generator for hero sections, buttons, cards, and UI backgrounds.
 Linear gradients transition colors in a straight line at any angle from 0 to 360 degrees, while radial gradients transition colors outward from a center point in a circular pattern.
 You can add up to six color stops, position each stop at any percentage along the gradient, choose any color for each stop, and instantly see a live preview.
 The tool generates production-ready CSS code that you can copy and paste directly into your stylesheets.

 CSS gradients add visual depth, interest, and sophistication to web designs without requiring image files, which improves page load performance.
 Creating gradients manually requires memorizing or looking up complex CSS syntax with color-stop positions and angle calculations.
-This generator eliminates that friction by providing visual controls and instant preview, making it easy to experiment with different color combinations until you find the perfect look.
-It's invaluable for web designers creating modern websites, developers building custom UI components, and anyone wanting to add polish to buttons, backgrounds, cards, and overlays without Photoshop or design tools.
+This generator eliminates that friction by providing visual controls and instant preview, making it easy to experiment with different color combinations until you find the perfect CSS gradient background.
+It's invaluable for web designers creating modern websites, developers building Tailwind UI components, and anyone wanting to add polish to buttons, backgrounds, cards, and overlays without Photoshop or design tools.

 Tips